zcaceres/MPC/Bootcamp/TutorHandbook.md

 Most teachers wait approximately one second after asking a question.
 However, when teachers wait at least three seconds, student responses increase in levels of thinking.

 ####Active listening

-Active listening by the mentor means watching the body language of the participants, gauging the tone of voice used by the speakers, and remaining aware of the general rate of cohesion of participant talk.
-Ultimately, the expereinced mentor learns to choose the right moment to ask either a planned question or an unplanned follow-up question to nurture a greater depth of understanding.
-As silence often allows for thinking, mentors should practice extended wait time after asking a question.
+The tutor should watch the body language of the participants, gauge the tone of voice used by speakers, and remain aware of the the conversation's flow.
+Ultimately, the experienced tutor learns to choose the right moment to ask either a planned question or an unplanned follow-up question to nurture a greater depth of understanding.
+Silence often invites deeper thinking.
+After stating a question, tutors should be willing to wait until a student responds.

-####Limiting teacher talk time

-The mentor often appears to play a very passive role during a sucessful session, quietly taking notes and ocassionally inserting a question into the flow of the dialogue.
-In fact, it is his or her responsibility to ensure that the participants social and intellectual skills are being exercised as they develop a greater understanding of the text, the self, and others.
-One of the best ways to do this is to remain silent so that the students can practice.

-The sequence of talk in typical classroom discussion is: teacher-student-teacher-student, etc. In a dialogue, the sequence of talk is more like: teacher-student-student-student, etc.

-####Mapping the session

-A session mentor interested in enhancing the quality of the dialogue "maps" (or takes notes about) the discussion for at least three distinct purposes.
-The first to keep track of which participants are speaking voluntarily.
-By constructing a visual of the talk, a mentor can collaboratively work to balance the talk.
-In essence this reason for mapping is to coach the process or the social aspect of sessions.

-The second reason to map sessions is to record significant participant comments (questions, references to text, etc.) in order to return to them later while framing follow-up questions.
-This mapping strategy will help you coach the thinking skills of the participants.

-The third is that the mapping process itself is a kind of active listening strategy that will help you discipline yourself to listen critically and objectively.

-In summary, mapping will hlep you during the session itself by focusing your attention on who is and is not talking and also on the most effective follow-up questions you should ask.

-We encourage mentors to develop their own shorthand method for coding student comments and taking notes on their thoughts.
-The vital thing is to get in the habit of mapping the discussion each and every session.
-Ultimately, these maps will guide mentors as they improve their own mentoring skills as well as coach the participation skills of the students.

-####Mentors responsibilities in post-session process
+Tutors should not 'answer their own questions.'

+####Be careful not to talk too much
+The tutor often appears quite passive during a successful dialogue.
+They may insert a question and then sit silently as students battle over the topic.

+####Take Notes
+The tutor should take note of especially interesting or significant comments, references to the text, or other issues.
+Write them down so that you're reminded of key points for later dialogues.

+####Dialogue Debrief
+After the dialogue, ask students to spend a minute or two reflecting on the discussion.
+Participants then can write notes and feedback to the student they evaluated for the dialogue.

+Invite students to continue the conversation on their own, if they wish.

 The mentors should always budget some time for participants to reflect on the dialogue process immediately following the session.
 The first step of post-session process is a brief (1-2 minutes) period of silent assesment.
 At this point the seminar mentor can faithfully engage in self-assessment as well.
 Next, time should be spent with the group asessing the collective participation.
 Then, at least three or four minutes should be allotted for individuals to share aloud their individual self assessment.
 Finally, the mentor may ask the group to identify what might be the process goals in the next session.

-####Mentors responsibilities in post-seminar content
+####Hang out for Office Hours After the Discussion

 The last step in facilitation is the post-session content stage.
 As in the pre-session content, the main job of the mentor is to give clear directions and explicitely state the purpose - why we are doing the session and perhaps where this session is leading; this would be the time when the teacher makes connections and points to the bigger picture od the curricular unit or project (ultimately their Great Work).